 In the 1980s and 1990s, as information systems grew and more individuals were linked, security systems had to advance to counter new dangers including software theft and hacking.
 Employers began advising their staff on ways to create strong passwords to reduce their risk of getting hacked.
 Worms and viruses also entered the picture, threatening to shut down entire systems.

 Cybersecurity risk now is not just a trend.
 It is a serious ongoing threat to businesses and organisations globally.
 To find out more about the severity of cybersecurity attacks, read our blog on the 2021 Irish HSE attack here.

 How do you even begin to address threats?
 Threats are everywhere and some, like the recent Optus data breach in Australia, have substantial consequences.
 By incorporating best practices for managing risks and controls, making sure you are up to date with the latest standards, and establishing compliance with your cybersecurity policy and procedures, you may address vulnerabilities in your operations before cyber criminals can exploit them.

-The next stage for an organisation to follow is to adopt the appropriate security solutions and engage with a partner who can help obtain the greatest outcomes from those tools and assist in developing a strong cybersecurity culture. in place.
+The next stage for an organisation to follow is to adopt the appropriate security solutions and engage with a partner who can help obtain the greatest outcomes from those tools and assist in developing a strong cybersecurity culture.